JRJurman/scripts/README.md

 scripts
 =======

-my rc and script files
+my rc and script files, of all shapes and sizes!